tlindner/GIME-MMU-TESTER/README.md

 6. A GIME in a CoCo 3 will wrap from page 3f to 0.
 7. Currently, Mame will wrap from 3f, to 40.

+Option 6:
+1. Turn off PIA interrupts
+2. Set GIME FIRQ to timer
+3. Set GIME IRQ to Vertical blanking
+4. Set time source to 0 (15,476 ticks per second)
+5. Set timer value to $080
+6. On vertical blank interrupt set palette display to white
+7. On timer interrupt set palette display to black.
+8. 'A' and 'S' keys can adjust time value by 10
+9. 'Z' and 'X' keys can adjust timer value by 1